 The actual prison, though, is nearby and can be accessed via a descending staircase.
 The dark dungeon is home to six cells, each one lit by a single lamp.

-After acting as an interpreter for Napolean in Egypt, he later traveled to Anatolia.
+After acting as an interpreter for Napoleon in Egypt, he later traveled to Anatolia.
 In 1805, he was imprisoned here by the pasha (presumably Ishak Pasha’s successor, given the timeline) on his way to forge an alliance with Qajar Persia.
 After four months in the dungeon, he was finally released when the pasha died.

 Also within the First Courtyard is another descending staircase to the former stables.
 It’s currently blocked off to visitors, as it’s one of the few areas not touched during the restorations.